 When cubes need to be released (Harvest) the Hot Gas Valve is opened and Hot discharge gas flows directly from the compressor to the evaporator inlets.
+At the same time, a Harvest Bypass Valve opens for a few seconds to add the refrigerant needed for harvest.
+After that the Harvest Bypass Valve and the closed Discharge Check Valve keeps the refrigerant in the condenser out of the Hot Gas Circuit.

-This warms up the evaporators and the surface of the ice frozen to the evaporator surface melts.
-Ice then falls into the bin.
+This warms up the evaporators and the surface of then falls into the bin.